For many expats, including me, Transferwise has quickly become the best way to send money to Thailand.

 With them, you know how much you're sending, how much it cost for the transfer, and how long it will take.

-From my experience and from my friends and fellow expats I've seen talking about it in Facebook groups, it usually takes between 1 and 4 days.
+From my experience and talking with other friends living in Thailand, it usually takes between 1 and 4 days.

 For 80% of the transfers I've done personally with Transferwise, it took a day or less to get the money from Transferwise to my Thai bank account.

 Transferwise gives you an estimated date of arrival for your transfer when you calculate the fee on their website.

 Transparent and Easy to Use

 With fintech like Transferwise, N26, Revolut, and others, financial services are finally becoming more transparent and user friendly.

 In my experience with traditional banks, I always felt like they were trying to hide something and made things complicated on purpose to confuse us and add unnecessary fees.

 At least with Transferwise, you don't have any of that bullshit.

 The app and the website are super clean and easy to use (so much that it feels a bit weird).